-Former MobileMe subscribers moved to free 5GB iCloud plan as complimentary 20GB upgrade expiresAlex Wagner - Deputy Managing Editor, News Desk
+Former MobileMe subscribers moved to free 5GB iCloud plan as complimentary 20GB upgrade expiresAlex Wagner - Editorial Director of News and Content

 Heads up, former MobileMe subscribers, because your iCloud may be quite a bit smaller now than it was 24 hours ago.
 Our pals at Today's iPhone note that the 20GB complimentary storage upgrade that was given to MobileMe members after iCloud's introduction has now expired, meaning that unless those users are paying for additional space, their iCloud storage has been cut to 5GB.
 Apple has sent out emails to the affected members to let them know about the change.